noteflakes/lydown/README.md

     8g'gffeed4
     ...

+### Figured bass

+Figured bass is entered inline, following notes or even between notes, when multiple figures align with a single note.

 ## Multiple parts

 Multiple parts can be entered in the same file by prefixing each part's content with a -part setting: